gshipley/enterprise_training/AdminTraining.md

 ##**Enabling districts**

-To use districts, the broker MCollective plugin must be configured to enable districts as it is responsible for communicating with node hosts regarding gears.
+To use districts, the broker’s MCollective plugin must be configured to enable districts.
 Edit the */etc/openshift/plugins.d/openshift-origin-msg-broker-mcollective.conf* configuration file and confirm the following parameters are set:

-**Note: Execute the following on the broker host.**
+**Note:** Execute the following on the broker host.

 	DISTRICTS_ENABLED=true
 	NODE_PROFILE_ENABLED=true

 ##**Creating and populating districts**

 To create a district that will support a gear type of small, we will use the *oo-admin-ctl-district* command.
 After defining the district, we can add our node host (node.example.com) as the only node in that district.
-Execute the following commands to create a district named small_district that can hold *small* gear types:
+Execute the following commands to create a district named small_district which can only hold *small* gear types:

 **Note: Execute the following on the broker host.**